Southwest Corner – Chili King and Metals Bank

 The State Savings Bank became the Metals Bank and Trust in 1920.
 When Metals acquired the assets of W.A.
 Clark’s bank in 1928, it became the best capitalized bank between Seattle and Minneapolis.
 The heavy use of copper on the building’s exterior pays tribute to the source of the bank’s wealth.

-With this as prologue, it was just a couple of dozen feet straight down from this financial heart of the city to a humble hole-in-the-wall diner tucked into its foundation.
+So much for prologue.
+A couple of dozen feet straight down from this one time financial heart of the city sat a humble hole-in-the-wall diner.
+The tiny Chili King was tucked into the sloping foundation of the Metals Bank building.

 The Chili King of my youth